scottaohara/accessibility_interview_questions/README.md

 ## Thank you
 Thank you to [all contributors](https://github.com/scottaohara/accessibility_interview_questions/graphs/contributors).
-Special shoutout to [Eric Bailey](https://github.com/ericwbailey) and [Ashley Bischoff](https://github.com/handcoding) many contributions not recorded by GitHub.
+Special shoutout to [Eric Bailey](https://github.com/ericwbailey) and [Ashley Bischoff](https://github.com/handcoding) for many contributions not recorded by GitHub.